AriGute/MobileGame/README.md

 Working with Android Studio

 ## Getting Started
-Download the project and Open it in android studio build -> build bundle / apk -> build apk
+Download the project and Open it in android studio. build -> build bundle / apk -> build apk.
-Transfer the APK to the device
+Transfer the APK to the device.
-Install on the device
+Install on the device.
-Launch 2dMobileGame
+Launch 2dMobileGame.

 ## Authors
 * **Ariel Gueta**